alchemistry/alchemlyb/docs/workflows/alchemlyb.workflows.ABFE.rst

 output
 ^^^^^^

-The command would give the free energy estimate using all of :class:`~alchemlyb.estimators.TI`, :class:`~alchemlyb.estimators.BAR`, :class:`~alchemlyb.estimators.MBAR`.
+The workflow returns the free energy estimate using all of :class:`~alchemlyb.estimators.TI`, :class:`~alchemlyb.estimators.BAR`, :class:`~alchemlyb.estimators.MBAR`.
 For ABFE calculations, the alchemical transformation is usually done is three stages, the *bonded*, *coul* and *vdw*